garden-io/garden/docs/using-garden/configuration-overview.md

 The [Variables and Templating guide](./variables-and-templating.md) explains how you can reference across different providers and modules, as well as how to supply secret values to your configuration.

-Also, be sure to look at the [Config Files Reference](../reference/config.md) for more details on each of the available configuration fields, and the [Template Strings Reference](../reference/template-strings.md) for the keys available in template strings.
+Also, be sure to look at the [Reference section](../reference/README.md) for more details on each of the available configuration fields, and the [Template Strings Reference](../reference/template-strings.md) for the keys available in template strings.